E-mail to Emily

 After the season let the bloom normally die back then cut the stem(s) near the top of the bulb.
 Do not water and let the bulb go dormant.
 You can summer outside for larger bulb growth.

-To achieve another holiday blooming season continue the entire steps again.
+To achieve another holiday blooming season continue the entire steps again (see Emily's Mail, below).
 Do repot in new soil to replenish nutrients.
 Probably by mid September, let the bulb go dormant from the summer.
 Essentially you will be forcing the bulb once again.

-Q: Please tell me how to store my Amaryllis bulb over the summer & also when & how to get it started again.
-(I don't have a cool dark place in my house but may try to store in my daughters cold cellar.)
+Dear Emily: Please tell me how to store my Amaryllis bulb until summer and how to get it started again.

-A: I assume that you are talking about Amaryllis that you have force bloomed for Christmas.
-After the season let the bloom normally die back then cut the stem(s) near the top of the bulb.
+A: After you have force bloomed it for Christmas let the bloom normally die back then cut the stem(s) near the top of the bulb.
 Do not water and let the bulb go dormant.
-You can summer outside for larger bulb growth.
+Store in a cool dry place at 55-65 degrees F.

-To try to get them started again, just follow the instructions that you bought with them again starting in, say, mid-October or go to our Amaryllis page.
+To try to get them started again, pull it out of the pot by, say, Labor Day.
+If there are any baby bulbs, cut them off and use them separately.
+Then just follow the instructions that you bought with them again starting in, say, mid-October.